-(1) The above table reconciles Adjusted EBITDA to income before income taxes as reflected in the unaudited condensed consolidated statements of operations.
-When the Company uses the term "Adjusted EBITDA," it is referring to income before income taxes adjusted for (a) net income attributable to non-controlling interests, (b) depreciation and amortization, (c) interest expense, net, (d) non-cash stock compensation expense, (e) contingent acquisition compensation expense, (f) merger transaction, integration and practice acquisition costs (g) reserve adjustments and (h) loss on disposal or impairment of long-lived assets, net.
-The Company uses Adjusted EBITDA is a measure of financial performance.
-Adjusted EBITDA is a key measure used by the Company's management to assess operating performance, make business decisions and allocate resources.
-Non-controlling interests represent the interests of third parties, such as physicians, and in some cases, healthcare systems that own an interest in surgical facilities that the Company consolidates for financial reporting purposes.
-The Company believes that it is helpful to investors to present Adjusted EBITDA as defined above because it excludes the portion of net income attributable to these third-party interests and clarifies for investors the Company's portion of Adjusted EBITDA generated by its surgical facilities and other operations.
+(2) When the Company uses the term "Adjusted EBITDA," it is referring to income before income taxes adjusted for (a) net income attributable to non-controlling interests, (b) depreciation and amortization, (c) interest expense, net, (d) equity-based compensation, (e) contingent acquisition compensation expense, (f) transaction, integration and acquisition costs, (g) gain on litigation settlement, (h) reserve adjustments and (i) loss on disposals and deconsolidations, net.
+Adjusted EBITDA is the primary profit/loss metric reviewed by the chief operating decision maker in making key business decisions and on allocation of resources.
 Adjusted EBITDA is not a measurement of financial performance under GAAP, and should not be considered in isolation or as a substitute for net income, operating income or any other measure calculated in accordance with generally accepted accounting principles.
-The items excluded from Adjusted EBITDA are significant components in understanding and evaluating the Company's claudation of Adjusted EBITDA may not be comparable to similarly titled measures reported by other companies.
+The items excluded from Adjusted EBITDA are significant components in understanding and evaluating the Company's financial performance.
+The Company's calculation of Adjusted EBITDA may not be comparable to similarly titled measures reported by other companies.